-When I looked at the product website, I saw men who appear to be in their 20s and 30s.
-If you are that person, you don't need any male enhancement supplement.
-These types of products are often marketed to men in their 50s, 60s and beyond.
+The website shows men who appear to be in their 20s and 30s.
+ED is unlikely in those age groups.
+These types of dietary supplements are usually marketed to men in their 40's, the 50s, and up.

 Male Extra Side Effects

-- Stop taking Male Extra – and other supplements – at least 2 weeks before surgery.
+- Stop taking Male Extra at least 2 weeks before surgery

-- Don't combine Male Extra -or similar supplements – with Viagra or other erection drugs.
+- Don't combine Male Extra with Viagra or other erection drugs

-- If you have elevated homocysteine levels, speak to your doctor.
+- If you have elevated homocysteine levels, speak to your doctor first

 Natural Ways To Improve Erections